network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Single-flow vs multi-flow

+The purpose of the Responsiveness Test is not to productively move data across the network, the way a normal application does.
+The purpose of the Responsiveness Test is to, as quickly as possible, simulate a representative traffic load as if real applications were doing sustained data transfers and measure the resulting round-trip time occurring under those realistic conditions.
 A single TCP connection may not be sufficient to reach the capacity and full buffer occupancy of a path quickly.
 Using a 4MB receive window, over a network with a 32 ms round-trip time,